NOOOO-oooo/To-Do-List-API/README.md

 A simple Todo list API where users can sign up/in and create multiple lists. it's a mix between a todo list and a task manager.
-The user can change his profile picture and add one picture related to the task's content.
+The user can change their profile picture and add one picture related to the task's content.

 Dependecies used:
 -Express